sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 ### U-Net
 Encoder gradually reduces the spatial dimension with pooling layers and decoder gradually recovers the object details and spatial dimension.
 There are shortcut connections from encoder to decoder to help decoder recover the object details better.

-The main problem in CNN segmentetion is encode pooling, pooling convert n pixels to m pixels where n>>m, this is use , as i describe above, in order to aggregate the context.
-When trying to go back from m dimension to n dimension, there is a loss in border pixels.

 ![alt text](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/unet.png)
 [11] U-net architecture (example for 32x32 pixels in the lowest resolution).